edmundlam/iris-via-qmk/README.md

 # How to use:

+## Modify your layout
 1. Modify your layout as you see fit in Via.
 2. Save your layout as a json file.
 You can then use this json file to load your layout again if you decide to flash your keyboard again.

+## Modify QMK configurations
+1. Add the changes required in the `config.h`, `keymap.c` or `rules.mk` files
+2. Recompile
+3. Flash the boards again
+4. Reload your via layout.